cloudant-labs/graphdb-slate/source/includes/_document.md

 ## Delete

 To delete a document, make a DELETE request to `https://$USERNAME.cloudant.com/$DATABASE/$DOC` with the document's latest `_rev` in the querystring.

-If the provided `_rev` is not the latest, Cloudant will return a 409 error.
+<aside>If you don't provide the latest `_rev`, or provide an outdated `_rev`, Cloudant will respond with a 409 error, to prevent overwriting data changed by other clients.</aside>

 ```shell
 ```